Science Says Parents of Successful Kids Have These 7 Things in Common

 1. They Don’t Helicopter Parent

-Helicopter parenting can led to many negative implications, that will contribute to lower chances for success of the kids in question.
-We’re talking higher stress levels in parents, higher chance for depression in the children, and more.
+Helicopter parenting can lead to many negative implications that will contribute to lower chances for success of the kids in question.
+We’re talking higher stress levels in parents, a higher chance for depression in the children, and more.

 The result is a protected and programmed child, and then adult.
-Life skills will be lower than his counterparts, which will compound in difficulties when reaching college and the work force.
+Life skills will be lower than his counterparts, which will result in difficulties when reaching college and in the workforce.

 “The study found daughters of working mothers went to school longer, were more likely to have a job in a supervisory role, and earned more money — 23% more compared to their peers who were raised by stay-at-home mothers.” // msn.com

 The sons also benefited, with a higher tendency to pitch in with chores and childcare.
-It was all based on the theory of role modeling, as a way of signalling what’s appropriate in terms of behaviour and activities.
+It was all based on the theory of role modeling, as a way of signaling what’s appropriate in terms of behavior and activities.